richiebthomas/blog/_posts/Docker-Basics-15-08-2025.md

 excerpt_separator: <!--more-->
 ---

-When I'm learning Docker, one of the best starter projects is to run a database and a web UI together.
+When learning Docker, one of the best starter projects is to run a database and a web UI together.
 In this tutorial, I'll set up **MongoDB** and **Mongo Express** so I can manage my database right from my browser.<!--more-->
 But here's the twist: I'll also walk through a *very common mistake* — naming mismatches — that prevents Mongo Express from connecting, and how to fix it for good.

 ---